waynerv/flask-mailman/docs/index.md

 ### send_mass_mail() vs. send_mail()

 The main difference between `send_mass_mail()` and `send_mail()` is that `send_mail()` opens a connection to the mail server each time it’s executed, while `send_mass_mail()` uses a single connection for all of its messages.
 This makes `send_mass_mail()` slightly more efficient.

+## Differences with Django

+The name of configuration keys is different here, but you can easily resolve it.

+`mail_admins()` and `mail_managers()` methods were removed, you can write an alternative one in a minute if you need.